-This course will provide an introduction to, and comprehensive overview of, reinforcement learning (RL).
+This course provides a thorough introduction and overview of reinforcement learning (RL).
 Reinforcement learning is a branch of artificial intelligence focused on learning to make decisions-based on the interactions of an agent with its environment-in order to efficiently solve a problem.
 Reinforcement learning algorithms repeatedly answer the question "What should be done next?".
 They learn to solve tasks/problems via trial-and-error, even when there is no supervisor telling the algorithm what the correct decision would have been in a few sample situations or contexts.